China Economy Growth – What Is the Future of China’s Economy?

 To understand what makes a strong economy, we must first examine the factors that affect China’s economy.

-While China’s economy is growing rapidly, it is still a very young and volatile economy.
+While China’s economy is growing rapidly, it is still very young and volatile.

 Four main factors are driving China’s economy: